-The third way to customize our datasets is to make use of the short textual summary included in each record, illustrated in Table 2-5 above.
-These can be searched to identify mentions of key-words in combination with our topic coding system, or instead of using our topic coding system.
-This may be used in two different ways: to create entire new topics (searching for all mentions of words related to the elderly, for example, as one dissertation student we supervised successfully did in order to identify all hearings dealing with issues of concern to that demographic group), or in combination with a subtopic selection in order to narrow down one or more of our subtopics to an even more precise definition.
+The third way to customize our data sets is to make use of the short textual summary included in each record, illustrated in Table 2.5 above.
+These can be searched to identify mentions of keywords in combination with our topic coding system, or instead of using our topic coding system.
+This may be used in two different ways: To create entire new topics (searching for all mentions of words related to the elderly, for example, as one dissertation student we supervised successfully did in order to identify all hearings dealing with issues of concern to that demographic group), or in combination with a subtopic selection in order to narrow down one or more of our subtopics to an even more precise definition.
 In the example above of topic code 530, immigration and refugee issues, one can read through the summary to identify one or another of those more precise topics, or to find only those cases dealing with refugees from Asia, for example.

-With the combination of an extensive and consistent set of topic codes in each dataset and the textual summaries available for each entry, users can combine or recode the datasets to meet their needs.
-All in all, the extensive topic and subtopic coding is the key to making these linked datasets useful to a broad audience in public policy.
-The attached CD includes a full set of codebooks explaining each variable in each of the datasets, a full description of the topic codes, including examples and "see also" references, and the datasets themselves, as well as some simple annual counts from each of the datasets.
-Our web site
+With the combination of an extensive and consistent set of topic codes in each data set and the textual summaries available for each entry, users can combine or recode the data sets to meet their needs.
+All in all, the extensive topic and subtopic coding is the key to making these linked data sets useful to a broad audience in public policy.
+Our web site includes a full set of codebooks explaining each variable in each of the data sets, a full description of the topic codes, including examples and "see also" references, and the data sets themselves, as well as some simple annual counts from each of the data sets.
+In addition, users can find various updates, bibliographic information, and other useful items.